 - Application of adaptive thresholding to extract edges;

-- Extraction of closed contours from binary image;
+- Extraction of closed contours from the binary image;

 - Filtration of contours;

-After above steps the marker candidates are stored for the further marker recognition.
+After the above steps, the marker candidates are stored for further marker recognition.

-Each candidate is warped to the frontal view and divided on blocks.
-The task of recognition algorithm is to extract binary code from the marker candidate and compare it with the code of true marker.
-The most similar candidate is considered as a matched marker.
+Each candidate is warped to the frontal view and divided into blocks.
+The task of the recognition algorithm is to extract binary code from the marker candidate and compare it with the code of the true marker.
+The most similar candidate is considered a matched marker.

 Fig. 3.
-Scene with binary marker (left) and detected marker(right)
+Scene with a binary marker (left) and detected marker(right)

 Fig.3 illustrates an example of the scene and how the detection and recognition of the binary marker is accomplished.

-The more advanced tracking algorithm by the photo marker allows to get rid of placing synthetic binary markers in scene.
-It is enough just to take a picture of planar object in real scene and use it as marker.
+The more advanced tracking algorithm by the photo marker allows getting rid of placing synthetic binary markers in the scene.
+It is enough just to take a picture of a planar object in a real scene and use it as a marker.

 Fig. 4.
 Algorithm of image-based tracking

-This method also have some disadvantages.
-It really resource intensive over the large number of computation on stages of feature detection, calculation of descriptors and feature matching.
-Nevertheless, our team has developed a robust algorithm of tracking with real-time performance.
+This method also has some disadvantages.
+It really resource-intensive over a large number of computations on stages of feature detection, calculation of descriptors and feature matching.
+Nevertheless, our team has developed a robust tracking algorithm with real-time performance.

-The example of augmentation of virtual object with real planar marker in the scene is represented in figure 5.
+The example of the augmentation of a virtual object with a real planar marker in the scene is represented in figure 5.